🎃

 • Indirect Injection: External content influences model responses

-• Jailbreaking: Bypassing model's safety protocols entirely
+• Jailbreaking: Bypassing model's safety protocols

 • Disclosure of sensitive information